Ghia

 Problem Space:

-• Many users don’t know how to mix or serve non-alcoholic aperitifs.
+• Many users don’t know how to mix or serve non-alcoholic cocktails.

 • Ghia’s research shows consumers feel intimidated by drink prep.